-With the introduction of the 5th Generation (5G) mobile networks, businesses in the telecommunication industry are going to face rising demand from customers to get their hands on the all-new ‘ultra-fast’ mobile network.
+With the introduction of 5G technology, businesses in the telecommunication industry are going to face rising demand from customers to get their hands on the all-new ‘ultra-fast’ mobile network.
 How are telcos and CSPs meeting the existing demand in the market?
 What are the technologies used in meeting these demands?
 What are the future plans in digitization for service providers?

 Moving back in time to 1979 when the 1st generation (1G) was introduced, service providers did not face risks such as misinformation, the increased risk of data breaches, and the constant need to evolve.
 However, with the development of technology resulting in products such as laptops, smartphones, and tablets, enterprises now need to invest heavily in cutting edge solutions such as Cloud Solutions, the Internet of Things, Fintech Solutions, Artificial Intelligence, and much more in order to stay alive.

 5G refers to the 5th generation of mobile networks and is set to be the ‘all-new’ global wireless standard filling the gap between ultra-high speeds and connectivity.

 5G technology is based on Orthogonal frequency-division Multiplexing (OFDM), a method known to modulate a digital signal across a variety of channels, reducing interference and an uninterrupted connection

 5G has a long way to go, nevertheless, its benefits are already clear:

 - Lighting Speed – TM Forum identifies that 5G speeds are expected to be up to 100 times faster than 4G LTE speeds.

 - Ultra-reliability and Low Latency – With 5G, latency is expected to drop by more than a factor of 10.

 - Massive Machine Type Comms (mMTC) – 5G will consist of the ability to have multiple devices per subscriber passing large volumes of data.